NeKoRoSYS/NeKoRoSYS/README.md

 - Software Containerization and Orchestration
 - Discord Chatbots Development

-**Commissions are open!** Though, If your project does not fall under any of these categories, you are still welcome to contact me to discuss about your ideas.
+If your idea does not fall under any of these categories, you are still welcome to contact me and discuss about it.
 Service fee varies depending on complexity and time spent.

 <br>